Electa-Git/StochasticPowerModels.jl/README.md

     - stochastic gen data: `mpc.gen_sdata`, including: `λpmin`, `λpmax`, `λqmin` and `λqmax`, and
     - stochastic branch data: `mpc.branch_sdata`, including: `λcmax`.

+For an example, the user is referred to `/test/data/matpower/case5_spm.m`

 ## Installation

 The latest stable release of StochasticPowerModels can be installed using the